Rogers Sports & Media: 2013–2017: NHL, WWE, and Vice deals

 On November 26, 2013, Rogers announced that it would become the exclusive national media rightsholder for the National Hockey League (NHL) beginning in the 2014–15 season under a 12-year contract valued at $5.2 billion.
 This gave Rogers rights to broadcast national telecasts on the Sportsnet networks and CBC Television (the latter as part of a sub-licensing agreement to maintain Hockey Night in Canada) and handle distribution for the NHL's out-of-market packages.

 On April 1, 2014, a Canadian version of FX's younger-skewing sibling network, FXX, and the "FXNOW Canada" app were launched.

 On August 1, 2014, Rogers reached a deal with American professional wrestling promotion WWE.
 An expansion of Sportsnet 360's existing deal with the promotion as The Score, the network would continue to be the exclusive broadcaster of WWE's weekly television programming, while Rogers would distribute the linear feed of the WWE Network.

 In October 2014, Rogers announced a $100 million joint venture with Vice Media to establish a production studio in Toronto and launch Vice-branded television and digital properties in 2015.
 The following year, on November 5, 2015, Rogers and Vice announced that it would launch a Canadian version of Vice's specialty cable channel, Viceland, in Canada on February 29, 2016.
-The new channel would replace the Canadian version of Biography Channel; a brand which was also owned by Vice Media investor A+E Networks.
+The new channel would replace the Canadian version of The Biography Channel; a brand which was also owned by Vice Media investor A+E Networks.

 In September 2016, Rogers acquired Tillsonburg Broadcasting Company's CJDL-FM and CKOT-FM in Tillsonburg.
 In January 2018, Rogers announced its acquisition of CJCY-FM in Medicine Hat, Alberta, from Clear Sky Radio.

+In December 2016, the Canadian Cosmetic, Toiletry and Fragrance Association, the lead Canadian trade association for the personal care products industry, acquired the magazine Cosmetics and its two flagship events: the Cosmetics Outstanding Service Awards (COSAs) and the Canadian Fragrance Awards.